shreayan98c/shreayan98c/README.md

 -->

 ### I'm a Machine Learning Engineer specialized in Recommender Systems and NLP.
 I like solving complex problems revolving around data.
 I am also a secondary web developer!
-- 🔭 I’m currently researching and experimenting on deep neural networks and transfer learning!
+- 🔭 I’m currently researching and experimenting on deep neural networks, transfer learning and LLMs!
 - 🌱 I’m learning something new everyday.
 - 👯 I’m looking to collaborate with other developers for winning Hackathons and Open Source contributions.
-- 🥅 2022 Goals: Participate in more Hackathons and contribute more to Open Source projects.
+- 🥅 2023 Goals: Participate in more Hackathons and contribute more to Open Source projects.
-- ⚡ Fun fact: I love chess and play keyboard.
+- ⚡ Fun fact: I love astronomy and space.
+I play chess and some tunes on the keyboard.
 In my freetime, I also play soccer.

 ### Connect with me: